 Amazon pays self-published writers 70% on ebooks priced between $2.99 and $9.99, 35% on ebooks priced outside of that range, 60% less printing expenses on paperbacks sold on their platform, and 40% less printing costs on paperbacks sold through wider distribution.

-Authors who choose to self-publish on amazon or elsewhere are responsible for all the costs associated with producing and distributing the book, as well as a wide range of marketing.
+Authors who choose to self-publish on amazon or elsewhere are responsible for all the costs associated with producing and distributing the book and a wide range of marketing.
 In contrast, traditional publishers oversee and pay for the entire process.

 Factors that Can Affect an Author’s Earnings